apache/pulsar/site/docs/latest/functions/quickstart.md

   --output persistent://sample/standalone/ns1/exclamation-output \
   --name exclamation
 ```

-The JAR file containing the function (written in Java) is included with the binary distribution you downloaded above.

 We can use the [`pulsar-client`](../../reference/CliTools#pulsar-client) CLI tool to publish a message to the input topic: